HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-18-measurement-dashboard-architecture.md

 ## Pros and Cons of the Options <!-- OPTIONAL -->

+### S3 bucket + user interface

+This option involves running an analytics pipeline on a regular basis (likely once per day) then writing the results of the analysis to an s3 bucket as a static file (e.g. JSON, csv, etc.).
+That same pipeline, or a separate pipeline, could also refresh a standalone dashboard UI (e.g. Jupyter notebook, static site, etc.) which reads data from that s3 bucket and visualizes the results in a series of charts.

+> [!TIP]
+> **Bottom line:** This option is best if:
+> - we want an easy-to-implement solution that gives us control over the look and feel of the dashboard *and* enables users to access the underlying data,
+> - but we are willing to wait to adopt a more sustainable long-term solution that provides support for adhoc reporting and/or a more robust analytics API.

+- **Pros**
+  - Requires the least amount of upfront investment in infrastructure to build and publish a dashboard.
+  - Provides more fine-grained control over the look and feel of the dashboard.
+  - Enables S2S users to access underlying analytics data from the S3 bucket.
+  - Allows us to include narrative text that explains the metrics we publish.
+  - Enables open source contributors to host local versions of our dashboard or easily create their own dashboards.
+  - Aligns with the open source values and approach of the project.
+  - Creates a foundation for other options, such as the Analytics API + dashboard UI.
+- **Cons**
+  - Building or modifying dashboards is still quite technical, not something a business analyst could do on their own.
+  - Harder to implement new charts or dashboards than SaaS or open source dashboard solution.
+  - Sharing data via s3 bucket does not provide as good a developer experience as sharing data via a well-designed analytics API.
+  - Does not easily support adhoc reports or dashboards in the same tool.
+  - Not a sustainable option for a long-term data and analytics platform.

 ### Analytics API + user interface

 This option involves building both a custom analytics API that will serve the data behind our key project metrics and a separate user interface to consume from that API and render these metrics as a dashboard for end users.
 Following this approach, we could choose to re-use our existing front-end and backend infrastructure or make slightly different tooling choices based on our needs.

 > [!TIP]
-> **Bottom line:** This option is best if we want to follow the existing architecture pattern of Simpler.Grants.gov and have maximum control over the structure and design of the public dashboard, but can dedicate more engineering resources to building and hosting this dashboard and don't need to update the analytics endpoints or dashboards frequently.
+> **Bottom line:** This option is best if:
+> - we want to follow the existing architecture pattern of Simpler.Grants.gov *and* have maximum control over the structure and design of the public dashboard,
+> - but we are willing to dedicate more engineering resources to building and hosting this dashboard *and* don't need to update the analytics endpoints or dashboards frequently.

 - **Pros**
   - Provides the most fine-grained control over the look and feel of the dashboard application.